denismp/mi4-exercise13/README.md

 Create a zip file (e.g. username-playing-smart-contracts-ethers-js.zip) holding the ethers-workflow.js file with the methods, a snapshot of the Ropsten Etherscan contract address and its transactions.
 Submit your zip file as homework at the course Website.

+NOTES:
+The document for this exercise is out-of-date.
+Refer to the ethers-workflow.js file for the solution.